-The UMMC Cancer Institute liver and bile duct cancer care team includes surgeons, medical and radiation oncologists, radiologists, pathologists, genetic counselors, psychologists, nurses, social workers, dietitians, and others.
+The UMMC Cancer Center and Research Institute liver and bile duct cancer care team includes surgeons, medical and radiation oncologists, radiologists, pathologists, genetic counselors, psychologists, nurses, social workers, dietitians, and others.

 Team members meet as a group each week to review imaging, pathology, and other matters unique to each patient.
 Together, they consider and discuss a patient's type of cancer, how advanced it is, and other conditions or personal matters that may impact treatment recommendations.
 Members follow National Comprehensive Cancer Network guidelines in developing treatment plans.

 This team also includes a coordinator who helps guide patients through the ins and outs of cancer treatment and coordinates their initial appointment.